raycoarana/awex/README.md

 Cancelling tasks through promises
 ---------------------------------
 A problem you could face when using promises on Android is that sometimes, when the user leaves some Activity or Fragment, any task that is running in the background to load information don't need to be completed and can be cancelled.
 Even more, you must cancel it and remove any reference to the UI, so you don't leak the Activity or Fragment.
-For that and many other cases, Awex let you cancel tasks using the associated promise.
+For that and many other cases, Awex lets you cancel tasks using the associated promise.
-Tasks can be interrupted or not when gets cancelled, tasks can query is they are already cancelled or not, so they can stop doing things once cancelled in a gracefully way.
+Tasks can be interrupted or not when gets cancelled, tasks can query if they are already cancelled or not, so they can stop doing things once cancelled in a gracefully way.
 In any case, after a promise/task is cancelled, no done/fail/always callback will be executed.

 ```java